nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list persons
+1. User requests to view all profiles
-2. AddressBook shows a list of persons
+2. NUScheduelr shows a list of profiles
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific profile in the list
-4. AddressBook deletes the person
+4. NUScheduler deletes the person

     Use case ends.